isgo-golgo13/react-d3-rust-drone-convoy-tracker/drone-convoy-tracking-server/README-PART3.md

 | `drone-p2p` | libp2p mesh networking |
 | `drone-tracker` | Main orchestration & convoy management |

-## ⚠️ Frontend Integration Note
+## Frontend Integration Note

-Your existing frontend (`drone-convoy-sortie`) should continue working as-is!
+The front-end is not affected after the additions of the Rust server side code.

 To connect it to the real backend (instead of simulation):
 1. The frontend already uses a simulation hook